Colored Halftone Effect In Inkscape

 Gee, that must have taken awhile and you must have a really steady hand.
 I did that with a photo not long ago and it took ages.

-Sire´s latest [type] ..An Aussie Husband Shows His Wife He Cares
+Sire´s latest blog post ..An Aussie Husband Shows His Wife He Cares